talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 $applicationId = 3.4; // float | Filter results by Application ID.
 $campaignId = 3.4; // float | Filter results by campaign.
 $requestUuid = 'requestUuid_example'; // string | Filter results by request UUID.
 $createdBefore = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results where request and response times to return entries before parameter value, expected to be an RFC3339 timestamp string.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
 $createdAfter = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.

 try {
     $result = $apiInstance->getWebhookLogs($pageSize, $skip, $sort, $status, $webhookId, $applicationId, $campaignId, $requestUuid, $createdBefore, $createdAfter);